Inscription Standard

 VIA protocol needs Bitcoin blockchain to serve as the single source of truth.
 Unlike Ethereum, which has the Ethereum Virtual Machine (EVM) providing significant flexibility for designing various protocols, Bitcoin offers limited scripting capabilities.
 The available opcodes in Bitcoin’s scripting language are not directly related to our needs.

 Given these constraints, we had to solve our problem indirectly using the available opcodes.
 One of the capabilities VIA Protocol leverages, is the ability to write arbitrary data onto the Bitcoin network.
-This concept of embedding arbitrary data onto the Bitcoin blockchain is referred to as within the ecosystem and it allowed us to establish a single point of truth for our protocol on the most secure and decentralized blockchain.
+This concept of embedding arbitrary data onto the Bitcoin blockchain is referred to as inscription within the ecosystem and it allowed us to establish a single point of truth for our protocol on the most secure and decentralized blockchain.

 This section explains a different approaches for inscribing data on the Bitcoin blockchain.